 2. Russian Ark

-This entire film is actually one big 96-minute tracking shot done in a single steadycam take, so it is safe to say that it enhances the setting, character, and plot.
+This entire film is actually one big 96-minute tracking shot done in a single Steadicam take.
+So it is safe to say that it enhances the setting, character, and plot.
 This is truly one of the greatest cinematic achievements ever.

 Consider the amount of time and care it took to pull off this film.
 The rehearsals, the blocking, the acting, the depth, and the layers.